 The Father Dean Scholarship

 Originally a history teacher, Father Dean became interested in the priesthood in his 20s.
-For over 30 years, Father Dean was Westfield State’s Catholic chaplain and the leader of the Albert and Amelia Ferst Interfaith Center, a privately owned property.
+For over 30 years, Father Dean was Westfield State’s Catholic chaplain and the leader of the Albert and Amelia Ferst Interfaith Center on campus.

 Father Dean was the head of the history department at Holyoke High School when he was drawn to studying at the Blessed John XXIII National Seminary.
 When he told his coworkers he was leaving his teaching position to become a priest, they said, “ ‘You’re crazy!
 You make more than we do.’
 But Father Dean says, “It wasn’t about the money.”

 Early in his priesthood, Father Dean frequently visited Western New England College to bring pizza to students.
 The students were so moved that they visited him at his diocese one evening to return the favor and take him for pizza.
 This marked the beginning of a long-term passion for campus faith.